lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * The token authentication flow
 * Understanding HTTP messages
 * Introducing PHP and PSRs (PHP Standards Recommendations)
-* Understanding the GraphQL schema and resolvers
-* Understanding GraphQL default resolvers
 * Understanding classic SPAs and Nuxt SPAs
 * Developing a SPA with Nuxt
 * Deploying a SPA and deploying to GitHub Pages